microsoft/vsts-extension-color-control/README.md

 ### Usage ###

 1. Clone the repository.
-1. `npm install` to install required local dependencies.
+2. 1.
+Open the Command Prompt and change to the directory where you cloned the project.
+For instance, if it is cloned in a folder called "extensions" and saved as "vsts-sample-wit-custom-control", you will navigate to the following command line.
-2. `npm install -g grunt` to install a global copy of grunt (unless it's already installed).
+    > cd C:\extensions\vsts-sample-wit-custom-control
-2. `grunt` to build and package the application.
+1. Run `npm install` to install required local dependencies.

-This repository contains a gruntfile, meaning it has automated a few command line prompts for you.
-In order to begin testing your extension, package your project so that it becomes a .vsix file.
+2. Run `npm install -g grunt` to install a global copy of grunt (unless it's already installed).

-1. Run `grunt package-dev` with your extension's folder as the working directory.
+2. Run `grunt package-dev`.
 3. In your browser, navigate to your local instance of TFS, `http://YourTFSInstance:8080/tfs`.
 4. Go to your personal Marketplace.
 6. Click the Marketplace icon in the upper righthand corner.